 Hi, welcome to my website!

-I am a PhD student in Economics at Sciences Po under the supervision of Thomas Chaney.
+I work as an economist at the ILO.
+I obtained my PhD in Economics in 2023 from Sciences Po under the supervision of Thomas Chaney.
 My main interests are in trade, spatial economics, development and innovation.

 Here are my CV and my Google Scholar profile.